ChrisG32123/ChrisG32123/README.md

+# Adaptation of CV-Boilerplate

+To run:
+- `conda activate PersonalEnv`
+- If output.pdf already exists: `make clean`
+- `make` to run makefile

+Metadata is stored in `details.yml`
+LaTeX template is stored in `template.tex`
+Directions for pdf construction are stored in `makefile` Resume is stored in `output.pdf`

+# Original README.md File Below

 # CV Boilerplate

 > I consider LaTeX resumes to be a secret handshake of sorts, something that makes me significantly more likely to be inclined to hire a candidate.